Harukaze9/JsonAsCommandTree/readme.md

 JACT is an open-source tool for bash and zsh shells designed to make it easy to navigate and manipulate JSON files using command-line.
 With JACT, you can easily:

-- Create hierarchical aliases
 - Pass arguments to your aliases
 - Define input autocompletion for your aliases (or shell functions)
+- Create hierarchical aliases

-JACT relies on the `jq` and `sed` commands.
-Creating and using JACT is incredibly simple by just working with JSON files.
+Using JACT is incredibly simple by just working with JSON files.

 ## Prerequisites